-2. Plaintiff John Eakin is a relative of Private Arthur H. "Bud" Kelder, a member of the U.S. Army who died November 19, 1942 while a prisoner of the Imperial Japanese Army and whose remains are presently interred as an "unknown" in the Manila American Cemetery in the Republic of the Philippines.
-Plaintiff is "suffering legal wrong because of agency action" and is "adversely affected or aggrieved by agency action within the meaning" of 10 U.S.C § 1509, which provides that the Secretary of Defense "shall implement a comprehensive, coordinated, integrated, and fully resourced program to account for persons ... who are unaccounted for ...
+2. Douglas Arthur Kelder, Nephew of Arthur H. Kelder is the person designated by the Department of Defense to direct disposition of the remains of Arthur H. Kelder.
+Due to medical disability, Douglas Kelder has designated Plaintiff as his Attorney in Fact for all purposes regarding the disposition of the remains of Arthur H. Kelder.
+Ex.
+26 (Power of

-from World War II...."
-Plaintiff is thus a proper plaintiff under the Administrative Procedure Act, 5 U.S.C. § 702.
+Attorney to John Eakin) Plaintiff is "suffering legal wrong because of agency action" and is "adversely affected or aggrieved by agency action within the meaning" of 10 U.S.C. § 1509, which provides that the Secretary of Defense "shall implement a comprehensive, coordinated, integrated, and fully resourced program to account for persons ... who are unaccounted for ... from World War II...."
+Further, Defendants have tortuously interfered with Plaintiff's constitutionally protected right to due process as concerns his right to possess and bury the remains of a family member and Defendants are liable to Plaintiff for appropriate damages.
+Plaintiff is thus a proper plaintiff under the Administrative Procedure Act, 5 U.S.C. § 702 and the United States Constitution as set out in Davis v.
+Passman, 442 U.S. 228 (1979).

-3. Defendants are the American Battle Monuments Commission, Max Cleland, in his official capacity as Secretary of the American Battle Monuments Commission (collectively, "ABMC"), U.S. Department of Defense, Leon E. Panetta, in his official capacity as Secretary of Defense, Johnie E. Webb, in his official Capacity as Deputy to the Commander for External Relations and Legislative Affairs, Joint POW/MIA Accounting Command, and W. Montague Winfield in his official capacity as Deputy Assistant Secretary of Defense for POW/Missing Personnel Affairs (collectively, "DoD").
-Defendants are federal agencies headquartered in Arlington, VA.
+3. Defendants are the American Battle Monuments Commission; Max Cleland, in his official capacity as Secretary of the American Battle Monuments Commission (collectively, "ABMC"); U.S. Department of Defense; Chuck Hagel, in his official capacity as Secretary of Defense; Johnie E. Webb, individually and in his official Capacity as Deputy to the Commander for External Relations and Legislative Affairs, Joint POW/MIA Accounting Command; and W. Montague Winfield in his official capacity as Deputy Assistant Secretary of Defense for POW/Missing Personnel Affairs (collectively, "DoD"); Defendants are federal agencies or officials of federal agencies headquartered in Arlington, VA.
 Each Defendant is either an agency of the United States or an officer or employee of an agency of the United States and has acted or failed to act in an official capacity and under color of legal authority.
 5 U.S.C. § 702.
 They are thus proper defendants under the Administrative Procedure Act.
+Also, Defendants Johnie E. Webb; Thomas D. Holland; and Kelly K. McKeague, senior executives of the Joint POW/MIA Accounting Command, have individually violated Plaintiff's constitutionally protected rights to due process while acting under color of legal authority and are personally responsible to Plaintiff for damages incurred.